 4 strand modules, 1 common M.Ed. module on Academic Literacy and Research Methods and a 20,000 word dissertation completed in one year.

 - Option 2: 2-Year Part-time (see note 2)

 4 strand modules, 1 common M.Ed. module on Academic Literacy and Research Methods and a 20,000 word dissertation completed over two years.
 The taught component is completed in year 1, and the dissertation is completed in year 2.

 - Option 3: 3-Year Part-time (see note 3)

 4 strand modules, 1 common M.Ed. module on Academic Literacy and Research Methods and a 20,000 word dissertation completed over three years.
 2 strand modules and the common M.Ed. module on Academic Literacy and Research Methods are completed in year 1, 2 further strand modules are completed in year 2, and the dissertation is completed in year 3.

 2-year part-time students wishing to progress to the dissertation year must submit their completed coursework for the taught component of the programme (5 modules) by May 10th of the year following entry to the programme.

 3-year part-time students wishing to progress to the dissertation year must submit their completed coursework for the taught component of the programme (5 modules) by May 10th in their second year of the programme.

-The closing date for applications for the academic year 2018-19 is 30 June 2018 with the exception of Leadership and Management, Drama and Music which have application deadlines at the end of May.
-Applications for all strands for 2018/19 should be made through the web portal system.
+The closing date for applications for the academic year 2020-21 is 31st July 2020 with the exception of Drama in Education (June 15th ).
+Applications for all strands for 2020-21 should be made through the web portal system.